cldeluna/creds_in_env/README.md

 In addition, this sets up a nice framework so that however I get the environment setup (files,  interactive, additional modules, etc.),  I can modularize my code easily.

 My hope is that the scripts in this repository will show you some ways this can be done and get you thinking about which way works best for you.

 #### File Encryption

 A word about file encryption.
 None of the examples in this repository get into encrypting files.
-That is very valid approach and I'm a huge fan of Ansible Vault but over time I found the environment variable approach much easier to work with.
+That is very valid approach and I'm a huge fan of [Ansible Vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html) and [HashiCorp Vault](https://www.vaultproject.io/) but over time I found the environment variable approach much easier to work with.
 There is quite alot out there on this topic and I encourage you to do your own research.

-For me,  the portability requirement, makes the environment variable approach far superior.
+For me,  the portability and flexibility requirements, makes the environment variable approach far superior.
 With Ansible, I generally work with one control server pre client or my laptop and so its not onerous to keep an encrypted file on the control server, but outside of Ansible, I don't want to be moving encrypted files around, syncing them, etc.

 And, as it is often pointed out, you need a key or password to decrypt that file.
 Unless you pass it interactively at run time (which may work for you), you need to store that key somewhere where the script can access it.
 Now you are back to securing a file or setting an environment variable.

-### Python Modules Discussed
+### Pros/Cons of Python Modules Discussed

 | Module          | Pros                                                         | Cons                                                         |
 | --------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |